 Minimum Qualifications (Mandatory):

-Bachelor's Degree in Finance, Accounting, or other related field.
+Bachelor's Degree in Accounting, Finance, Business or related field.

 **Applicants who do not meet the posted requirements but are completing their final academic semester/quarter will be considered eligible for employment and may be asked to provide additional information confirming their academic completion date.